12 Smart Remarketing Strategies for Better Advertising Campaigns

 For each segmented ad group, you can create different Call to Actions (CTA’s) for various sales funnel success - with links to objective based web pages.
 Monitor your conversion rates and create workflow segments to guide your prospects through to a sale.

-3. Remarketing Tactics: Make multiple ads sizes with images and copy to match
+3. Remarketing Strategy: Make multiple ads sizes with images and copy to match

 I’d highly suggest that you make ad creatives for all different network ad sizes.

 By doing so, it ensures your ad is eligible to show on every Google Ad network site you need.
 In other words, it optimizes your message reach and will allow you to follow your website visitor on more of their trafficked sites.